MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 To give you an idea of how testing virtualized DC performance works, we created an example performance test using the [Active Directory Performance Testing Tool (ADTest.exe)](https://go.microsoft.com/fwlink/?linkid=137088).

-We first ran Lightweight Directory Access Protocol (LDAP) tests on a physical DC using the ADTest.exe program.
-Next, we ran the same tests on a virtualized DC, which consisted of a VM hosted on a server identical to the physical DC.
-In our example build, we only used one logical processor for the physical computer and only one virtual processor for the VM.
-This configuration allowed our deployment to easily reach 100 percent CPU utilization.
+Lightweight Directory Access Protocol (LDAP) tests were performed on a physical DC using ADTest.exe.
+The same tests were run on a virtualized DC that consisted of a VM hosted on a server identical to the physical DC.
+Only one logical processor was used in this example build for the physical computer and only one virtual processor for the VM.
+This configuration allowed for deployment to easily reach 100 percent CPU utilization.

 The following table lists the test results for the physical and virtual DCs.
 The letters and numbers in parentheses next to the test names are their labels in ADTest.exe.
 This data shows that the virtualized DC performance was between 88 to 98 percent of the physical DC performance.